AppSecure-nrw/security-belts/green/ensure-only-using-components-which-are-under-active-development.md

-# Ensure only using components which are under active development
+# Ensure Only Using Components Which Are Under Active Development

 Ensure that you only use software components (e.g., libraries, applications) which are under active development.
 This also includes migrating software **before** it reaches end of life / support.